MicrosoftDocs/memdocs/memdocs/intune/apps/tutorial-configure-slack-enterprise-grid.md

 Turn on EMM for your Slack Enterprise Grid plan by following [Slack's instructions](https://get.slack.help/hc/articles/115002579426-Enable-Enterprise-Mobility-Management-for-your-org#step-2:-turn-on-emm) and [connect Azure Active Directory](https://docs.microsoft.com/azure/active-directory/saas-apps/slack-tutorial) as your Grid plan's identity provider (IDP).

 ## Sign in to Intune
-Sign in to the [Microsoft Endpoint Manager Admin Center](https://go.microsoft.com/fwlink/?linkid=2109431) as a Global Administrator or an Intune Service Administrator.
+Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as a Global Administrator or an Intune Service Administrator.
 If you have created an Intune Trial subscription, the account you created the subscription with is the Global administrator.

 ## Set up Slack for EMM on iOS devices
 Add the iOS/iPadOS app Slack for EMM to your Intune tenant and create an app configuration policy to enable your organizations’ iOS/iPadOS users to access Slack with Intune as an EMM provider.